-Let Cabela's Pro Staffer Tiffany Haugen give you the lowdown on lean grilling
+Let Cabela's Pro Staffer Tiffany Haugen give you the breakdown on being a lean grilling expert.

 1. Slice Wild Game Meat Thinly